leticiagcapovilla/mywikitest/Machine/Groups/CON/lnls_studio.md

     * `jaas.conf` - Configuration of the login method of distribution.
 Essential for the alarm plugin.
     * `diirt/` - Contains the hosts addresses where the PVs are being provided.

 `org.csstudio.product.feature`, in turn, defines which feature will be present in the distribution.
-Among the main features included so far this edition stand out the alarm client, the archiver's data viewer and the [https://github.com/kasemir/org.csstudio.display.builder display builder].
-To add or remove features, edit the file [https://github.com/lnls-sirius/lnls-studio/blob/master/features/org.csstudio.product.feature/feature.xml `org.csstudio.product.feature/feature.xml`].
+Among the main features included so far this edition stand out the alarm client, the archiver's data viewer and the [display builder](https://github.com/kasemir/org.csstudio.display.builder){target=_blank}.
+To add or remove features, edit the file [`org.csstudio.product.feature/feature.xml`](https://github.com/lnls-sirius/lnls-studio/blob/master/features/org.csstudio.product.feature/feature.xml){target=_blank}.

 * `plugins/`: graphical definitions of the product, such as titles, icons, ''splash screen'' etc. All these definition can be found in `org.csstudio.product/`, notably in the file `plugin.xml`